Concept

 A Family of Nlview Widgets

-Nlview interfaces with a certain GUI environment.
+Nlview interfaces with many different GUI development environments.
 Each GUI environment requires a different member of the Nlview Widget Family like e.g. NlviewQT for the Qt development environment.
 Each "family member" is available as a separate product in a separate distribution package.
 However, they all share exactly the same algorithms and identical APIs and only differ in the way they are tailored for a certain GUI system.
 Each Nlview product is a software component (available as linkable binary and header files) that is intended to be used as a GUI building block for the customer's application.
-The Nlview Family consists of:

 NlviewQT